 Argonics starts the development of its line of replacement blades for other manufacturers’ conveyor belt cleaning systems.

 Argonics begins working with Original Equipment Manufacturers, working closely with their engineers to develop improvements to their products.

 December 29, 1993

 Argonics dispenses the first urethane from its new machine.

 Kryptonics sells its mining and industrial division to Bob Flood, who moves the operation to Michigan and creates Argonics.
 This buyout includes some molds, machinery and general information, but the main purpose for the acquisition is the proprietary formulas for polyurethane.
 As customers of Kryptonics products, the owners of Argonics have first-hand experience with the high quality and extreme wear-resistant qualities of the unique urethane formula when compared to all other polyurethanes.

-The skate wheel industry took off with the realization that the performance of polyurethane on roller skates was the best available technology and with that, Kryptonics evolved into the largest roller skate/blade wheel manufacturer in the world.
+The skate wheel industry takes off with the realization that the performance of polyurethane on roller skates is the best available technology and with that, Kryptonics evolves into the largest roller skate/blade wheel manufacturer in the world.

-Kryptonics began as a urethane manufacturer for products in the mining industry, casting sheet stock.
-They were using urethane formulations marketed as Kryptane® and the name had become an industry standard for performance urethanes.
+Kryptonics begins as a urethane manufacturer for products in the mining industry, casting sheet stock.
+They use urethane formulations marketed as Kryptane® and the name becomes an industry standard for performance urethanes.